run-z/run-z/README.md

 yarn build --all
 ```

-Then named batch can have a syntax like `all/test`.
+The named batch can have a syntax like `all/test`.
 When present, such named batch will be used instead of the `all/*`
 one when batching a `test` task.
 This can be useful, e.g. when it is necessary to pass additional parameters to
 specific tasks:
 ```json